 - Keep your head down and teach.
-I am a big fan of twitter for CPD and sharing ideas but it is sometimes hard to realise that people are curating their best bits.
-It can be so difficult not to compare your lessons with their flashy Knowledge organisers and dual coded fact sheets (Which I do like this is not a dig).
-Teachers can often try and be all things to all people, a teacher, a counsellor a graphic designer, an artist, storyteller and public speaker.
+I am a big fan of Twitter/social media for CPD and sharing ideas but it is sometimes hard to realise that people are curating their best bits.
+It can be so difficult not to compare your lessons with their flashy Knowledge organisers and dual-coded fact sheets (Which I do like this is not a dig).
+Teachers can often try and be all things to all people, a teacher, a counsellor a graphic designer, an artist, a storyteller and a public speaker.
 Sometimes you just need to step out of the swirling morass and do your own thing.

 - Accept other people feel like this.
 This podcast (below) with Line of Duty’s Adrian Dunbar is enlightening, he talks about feeling like an outsider.